Xilinx/XilinxTclStore/README.md

 ### Create your own branch

 This is necessary only if you want to add or change existing apps.
 All changes you make must be made on a separate branch so that the repository owner (gate keeper) can pull your branch and look at your changes before deciding if they meet the criteria for accepting into the master branch.

-We recommend using a branch name that is your organization-<usernm>.
+We recommend using a branch name that is your organization-<USERnm>.
 ```bash
 git branch myorg-johnd
 git checkout myorg-johnd